-Department demographics do not reflect the community in hiring and promotions.

-Department demographics should reflect the community in hiring and promotions.
+Issue Department demographics do not reflect the community in hiring and promotions.
+Recommendation #1 Department demographics should reflect the community in hiring and promotions.
 To better serve and represent the community, OPD should work to diversify their workforce by trying to increase the number of community members who apply to become police officers.
 Developing a goal with defined strategies to increase local recruiting could help OPD to better reflect the community they serve.
 Additionally, OPD should work to ensure their senior leadership is reflective of their community and leadership programs can be implemented to cultivate prospects.

-Costs Not determined

-Outcomes A police department that reflects community demographics

-Start Recruiting Program / Police Department Introduction at Ossining High School.
+Lastly, all police personnel should be at least 25 years of age when hired.
+Priority Medium Timeframe Ongoing Costs Not determined Outcomes A police department that reflects community demographics Recommendation #2 Start Recruiting Program / Police Department Introduction at Ossining High School.
 Develop a plan to hire more bilingual officers or encourage fluency.
 Police department officers are active at schools and there is an opportunity to start a police department / recruiting program at the high school which could help the department with future recruiting efforts by introducing students to the Ossining Police Department.